thaisealves/thaisealves/README.md

 - I'm Brazilian
 - I'm a FullStack Web Developer
 - I've studied at Driven Education
-- I'm always looking up to improve myself, with a current focus on web-dev
+- I'm always looking up for self improvement, with a current focus on web-dev
 - Always up to learning about new cultures and another languages